owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 ## Demo

-Enter sentences like `I live in White House`, `London is a capital of Great Britain" or whatever incorrect sentence and then hit the button.
+Enter sentences like `I live in White House`, `London is a capital of Great Britain` or whatever incorrect sentence and then hit the button.

 {% include cs224n_demo.html
-    placeholder="London is a capital of Great Britain" default_input="System will check whether you placed determiners correctly" default_output="System will check whether you placed THE determiners correctly" header="Demo"
+    placeholder="London is a capital of Great Britain." default_input="London is a capital of Great Britain." default_output="London is the capital of Great Britain ." header="Demo"
     url="https://grammar-checker.herokuapp.com/api"
 %}

 **Disclaimer:** This system for trained on movie dialogs dataset.
 Hopefully, with a larger dataset we will be able to achieve better performance.
-System still fails in sequences like 'I have a ball.
-The ball is red.'
+System still fails in sequences like `I have a ball.
+The ball is red.`

 ## Baseline